 Guild S-300 mahogany body and neck, two Guild humbucker pickups

-All models have a 24 fret curved ebony fingerboard, with dot markers (24¾ inch scale), Chesterfield headstock inlay.
-A phase switch for reversing pickup polarity, three-way pickup selector switch and seperate volume and tone controls for each pickup.
+All models have a 24 fret curved ebony fingerboard, with dot markers (24¾ inch scale), and traditional Guild Chesterfield headstock inlay.

-The ash models were available in blonde (natural) and bunburst finishes.
+The ash models were available in blonde (natural) and sunburst finishes.
 The mahogany models were also available in natural (though obviously much darker than ash) aswell as sunburst, cherry, black, walnut and white.

-The S-300 lasted until 1989, when it was discontinued.
+The S-300 remained in production until 1989, when it was discontinued.
 The Ash and Dimarzio pickup options were stopped earler still in 1982.